mwiater/golangdocker/README.md

 ENTRYPOINT ["/golangdocker"]
 ```

-### Run
+### Running the Docker container

 Start the container in an interactive shell, with the host port `5000` (the machine you're running Docker on) mapping to the container port (the port the app is running on within the Docker container) `5000` for simplicity.
-The app is currently hardcoded to listen on port `5000` via: `err := app.Listen(":5000")`
+The app is Port if configured here: `./config/appConfig.yml`

 `docker run -it -p 5000:5000 --rm mattwiater/golangdocker`